ConsentAI/Docs/yellowpaper/tokenomics.md

 SENT is the native token of the Consent ecosystem, serving as the foundation for transactions and various network activities.
 It plays a crucial role in rewarding users for their engagement with the software and allocating access to computational resources, directly correlating to the quantity of SENT a user holds.

+### Supply

+The total supply of SENT tokens is capped at 21 million.
+The network initiates distribution with a daily release of 69,420 SENT, which gradually decreases over approximately 10 years.

 ## Dynamic Distribution

 The distribution of SENT tokens is not fixed but determined by two key mechanisms: